denten-books/plain-text/plain-text-main.md

 POSIX.
 Form.
 Style.
 Content.
 What is and what is not information.
 From abstract to specific.
 Material substratum.
 UTF History.
 Unix ideas of plain text.
-Semantic, Stylistic, Content
+Traditional distinction: Jacobson.
+Semantic, Stylistic, Content.
+Surface Depth.

-## Data, metadata.
+## Data, Metadata
 Code and comments.
+Collector of chair or collector of scratches.
+Object oriented ontology.
+Object oriented languages.
+Competing paradigms: separation of code and data.
+No separation (Haskell).

-## File, File system
+## File system
 Key terms: file, document, stream, net neutrality
 Commands: grep, awk, sed

 Documents as vectors.
 Not completed things.
-Files as cognitive scaffolding.
+Files as cognitive scaffolding for collective memory.
 Vissman.

-## Media, Message
+## Media, Message, Platform
 Key terms: media, message, mode

 What happens in the change from speaking to writing?
 The violin (copy from dissertation here).